ctrl-f-plus/ctrl-f-plus-chrome-extension/Old-TODO.md

 - FIX: if new tab is created automatically update the search count
 - Fix: if you search a value and you aren't on the very first tab, then the globalIndex value should not show 1, it should show the starting point for that tab
 - FIX: match total should be window specific. probably need to fix the context
-  - FIXME: double check what html code is being searched, i think we are also searching within the extension's `id="cntrl-f-extension"` which we don't need to do
+  - FIXME: double check what html code is being searched, i think we are also searching within the extension's `id="ctrl-f-extension"` which we don't need to do
 - TabId is getting reset to undefined in `newState2`
 - - If you search an empty string twice, then you get `NaN/0`. fix this
   - On close, and/or shutdown, etc make sure all styles, Layover, etc are gone.
 I had a bug showing up at some point where the other window had a layover stuck open